Using Impala with the Azure Data Lake Store (ADLS)

 - HDFS, Kudu, and HBase tables can be joined to ADLS tables, or ADLS tables can be joined with each other.

-- Authorization using the Sentry framework to control access to databases, tables, or columns works the same whether the data is in HDFS or in ADLS.
+- Authorization using the Ranger framework to control access to databases, tables, or columns works the same whether the data is in HDFS or in ADLS.

 The catalogd daemon caches metadata for both HDFS and ADLS tables.
 Use